islegendary/discourse-segment-theme-component/README.md

 **Note:** The `external_id` option requires SSO to be enabled.
 If SSO is disabled, it will fall back to `discourse_id`.

-**Anonymous ID:** Uses a deterministic anonymous ID format (`{discourse_id}-dc-{encoded_username}`) that remains consistent across sessions without requiring personal information.
-Perfect for privacy-conscious implementations while maintaining user journey tracking.
+**Anonymous ID:** Uses the anonymous_id only allowing you to merge by email which is now included in context.traits.email.

-**Tip:** To carry your anonymousId from your site, use the [Querystring API](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/querystring/).
+**Tip:** To carry your anonymous_id from your site, use the [Querystring API](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/querystring/).

 ### Tracked Events